MattiDeGrauwe/ansible-metricbeat/README.md

 Acknowledgements
 ----------------

-This role is based on [Jmatt's](https://galaxy.ansible.com/jmatt/beats/) Ansible Galaxy role "beats"(https://galaxy.ansible.com/cyverse/beats/).
+This role is based on [Jmatt's](https://galaxy.ansible.com/jmatt/beats/) Ansible Galaxy role "beats".
 It is a more complete implementation and less opinionated than this role.
 But it doesn't support v5 or follow the variable naming convention my roles follow.
 Thus this new role.

 License